 For prototype parts that you can work with, learn from, test, measure, and fall in love with, molded parts that are a true representation of your high volume production molds are the best option for you.
 While we all know building a mold and developing an optimized injection molding process is a longer progression than additive manufacturing, there are ways to speed up a single cavity mold build.

-A proprietary Modular Tooling System offered by the ERC can produce molded parts in just a few weeks.
+The proprietary Modular Tooling System offered by the ERC can produce molded parts in just a few weeks.
 When comparing the amount of knowledge and time gained with a single cavity molded part for a product launch, quality and functionality are well worth waiting for.